Repeat Prescriptions

-If you’re asked to nominate a pharmacy, you can only nominate a high street pharmacy.
+If you’re asked to nominate a pharmacy, please note that only high street pharmacies can be nominated.

 Access NHS Services Online